-At the 2021 Emilia Romagna Grand Prix, Fernando Alonso will become the seventeenth driver to have made 100 F1 starts with the a single car number.
+At the 2021 Styrian Grand Prix, Kimi Raikkonen set a new record for the most F1 starts with a single car number.
 We take a look at the other drivers who’ve raced with the same number more than 100 times.

 THE RECORD FOR MOST RACES WITH A SINGLE CAR NUMBER

-Romain Grosjean currently holds the record for most Formula 1 appearances with the same number.
-The Frenchman made 162 appearances in car number 8 during his career.
+Kimi Raikkonen currently holds the record for most Formula 1 appearances.
+He made his 163rd appearance in car number 7 at the 2021 Styrian Grand Prix.
+He took the record from former Lotus team-mate Romain Grosjean, who made 162 appearances in car number 8 during his career.
 From his 179 Grand Prix starts, Grosjean made only seventeen appearances not in car number 8.
 All of those were in 2012 when driving for Lotus.
 That season, he drove in car number 10, as the team had finished fifth in the Constructors’ Championship in the previous season.
-Kimi Raikkonen will equal his former team-mate’s tally at the 2021 Canadian Grand Prix and is set to overtake the Frenchman at the 2021 French Grand Prix.

 DRIVERS WHO STARTED MORE THAN 100 RACES WITH A SINGLE CAR NUMBER